-Gaining somewhat of a cult following amongst local pizza lovers, Pizzeria Pubblico was brought to Hong Kong by New York natives Todd and Rob who learnt their craft sweating under the pizza ovens in Brooklyn and Queens.
-Their sharp but simple checkerboard and chalkboard interior at Pizzeria Pubblico pays homage to these same neighbourhood pizza joints.
-So do the excellent deep dish pizzas.
+Gaining somewhat of a cult following amongst local pizza lovers, Pizzeria Pubblico was brought to Hong Kong by New York natives Todd and Rob who learned their craft sweating under the pizza ovens in Brooklyn and Queens.
+Their sharp but simple checkerboard and chalkboard interior at Pizzeria Pubblico pays homage to these same neighborhood pizza joints.
+So do the excellent deep-dish pizzas.
 More expensive than some competitors, the price is reflected in the quality.

 What to order?
 The Bronx Bomber (crumbled sausage and pepperoni) for HK$148